Shop Wayfair’s Black Friday sale a week early for discounts on office chairs, desks, and more

 Sabine Height Adjustable Standing Desk

 This simple, streamlined standing desk with wood finish and rounded corners confirms you don’t have to be obtrusive to be utilitarian.
-Easy-to-assemble and guided by a dual power motor, the desk can raise from 28″ to 48″ inches with the touch of a button.
-It also features programmable height memory, a USB charger, and comes in four colors.
+Easy to assemble and guided by a dual power motor, the desk can rise from 28″ to 48″ inches with the touch of a button.
+It also features programmable height memory and a USB charger, and it comes in four colors.

 Inbox Zero Executive Chair